fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

    will have to live with long execution times, or perhaps FDTD is not the right method for your problem.
-As a workaround, one may also try extracting the circuit parameters using a higher signal frequency, general linear circuit simulators can subsequently simulate this equivalent circuit at low frequencies.
+As a workaround, one may also try extracting the circuit parameters using a higher signal frequency, then using those equivalent-circuit parameters in a low-frequency simulation with a general-purpose linear circuit simulator.

 Create a Mesh
 ^^^^^^^^^^^^^^